Back to blog

 The jump to mammals was more complex.
 In mice, SIRT6 overexpression extends median lifespan in males by 15% (Kanfi Y et al., Nature, 2012, PMID: 22367546).
 The extension hasn't been seen with the same consistency across all models, which led to a prolonged scientific debate about whether simple-organism effects translate directly to mammals.

-Sinclair and Guarente, in a review that remains a field reference (Scientific American, 2006, PMID: 16502611), argued that caloric restriction - the most consistently life-extending intervention from yeast to mammals - works partly through sirtuin activation.
-The idea: when fewer calories are available, NAD+ rises, sirtuins activate, and that triggers cell maintenance programs that prevent deterioration.
+Sinclair and Guarente, in a review that remains a field reference (Scientific American, 2006, PMID: 16502611), argued that caloric restriction - the most consistently life-extending intervention from yeast to mammals - works partly through sirtuin-related pathways.
+The idea: when fewer calories are available, the NAD+/NADH state shifts and sirtuin-dependent maintenance programs may have more room to operate.

 Their Role in Aging: Three Mechanisms